tensorflow/tfjs-models/body-segmentation/src/selfie_segmentation_mediapipe/README.md

-# SelfieSegmentation
+# MediaPipe SelfieSegmentation

-SelfieSegmentation-MediaPipe wraps the MediaPipe JS Solution within the familiar TFJS API [mediapipe.dev](https://mediapipe.dev).
+MediaPipe SelfieSegmentation-MediaPipe wraps the MediaPipe JS Solution within the familiar TFJS API [mediapipe.dev](https://mediapipe.dev).

-Two models are offered.
+Two variants of the model are offered.

 * general - implementation operates on a 256x256x3 tensor, and outputs a 256x256x1 tensor representing the segmentation mask
 * landscape - similar to the general model, but operates on a 144x256x3 tensor.
 It has fewer FLOPs than the general model, and therefore, runs faster.